“I HAVE a RIGHT to TALK ABOUT WHAT HAPPENED to ME” | AFFIRMATIONS | for a SEXUAL ABUSE SURVIVOR | PT 36

 “Today I nurture my child-within and listen to her feelings about being ignored and unprotected.
 I affirm her right to tell what happened and allow her to express her feelings about that.
 I hold her gently in my heart as she does this very difficult and courageous work.”

-Thank you again for visiting my Blog Page as we come together for “I Have a Right to Talk About What Happened to Me” from this multiple part series on Affirmations for a Sexual Abuse Survivor Part 36.
+Thank you again for visiting Reality in Balance as we come together for “I Have a Right to Talk About What Happened to Me” from this multiple part series on Affirmations for a Sexual Abuse Survivor Part 36.

-You can find additional Inspiration & discover more about me on my BLOG PAGE, Twitter & all of my other Social Media Platforms, please click on the links below in the description.
+You can find additional Inspiration & discover more about me on my BLOG PAGE.
 If you haven’t yet viewed Part 1 from this series, please do so by following the links for the general introductions, or by clicking here.

 Disclaimer: If you are currently being sexually violated in any way please inform an adult at this time immediately.
 For your discretion, there are 24/7 Hotlines available for questions or aide here @https://www.rainn.org/,https://www.rainn.org/national-resources-sexual-assault-survivors-and-their-loved-ones, or please also check with your local county for other resources and advice for your safety.